Property Taxes in Portugal – The Importance of Getting it Right

 This reflects that there are various factors in Portugal influencing properties prices, including: the fact that Portugal is the new acclaimed California, the new European Silicon Valley, it is ranked one of the best places to live and work in the world, it is an attraction magnet for digital nomads, as well as offering a 10-year tax holiday for the affluent, and there is more.

 Property has always been a favourable investment class for many – and that is no different now.
-This raises the importance of understanding the related tax consequences for holding property in Portugal.
+This raises the importance of understanding the related tax consequences of holding property in Portugal.

-Rental income, for individuals is taxed at a flat rate of 28% – for both resident and non-resident Portuguese holders of property.
-It is worth noting that residents may use the marginal scale rates if lower – although it is unlikely they will be able to do so.
+Rental income, for individuals is taxed at a flat rate of 28% – for both resident and non-resident Portuguese holders of property

 Qualifying expenses may be used to reduce the taxable income due – provided it forms part of the income producing activity.